 Who's eligible for burial in a VA national cemetery?

-Veterans, Servicemembers, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits, if they meet one of the requirements listed below.
+Veterans, service members, spouses, and dependents may be eligible for burial in a VA national cemetery, as well as other benefits, if they meet one of the requirements listed below.

 One of these must be true.
 The person qualifying for burial benefits is:

 - A Veteran who didn’t receive a dishonorable discharge, or

 - A service member who died while on active duty, active duty for training, or inactive duty for training, or

 - The spouse or minor child of a Veteran, even if the Veteran died first, or

 - In some cases, the unmarried adult dependent child of a Veteran

 A U.S. citizen who served in the armed forces of a U.S. ally during wartime may be eligible if they meet both of the requirements listed below.